tsheporamantso/math-magicians/README.md

 # 📖 Math Magicians <a name="about-project"></a>

-This is a online for all fans of mathematics.
+This is a online App for all fans of mathematics.

 **Math Magicians** In this project, I built a Single Page App (SPA) that allows users to make simple calculations and raed a random math-related qoute.